cds-snc/notification-planning/.github/ISSUE_TEMPLATE/user-story-template.md

 Given some context, when (X) action occurs, then (Y) outcome is achieved

+- [ ] Generate appropriate log messages so that executions of this feature can be tracked
+- [ ] Can misuse of this feature cause harm?
+If yes, create an alert

 If this user story emerged from User Research insights:
 - [ ] Link research insight back to hypothesis from Epic or Objective in Airtable
 - [ ] Once change/fix/feature is implemented, mark insight as "resolved" in Airtable